Damianbrian/telco-customer-churn-prediction/README.md

 ## Project Overview

-Customer churn is one of the biggest challenges faced by subscription-based businesses.
-Retaining existing customers is generally more cost-effective than acquiring new ones, making churn prediction an important business problem.
+Churn is among the major problems that confront subscription-oriented companies.
+Customer retention tends to be less costly compared to customer acquisition.
+Churn prediction can thus be considered a critical problem within the business world.

-This project develops a machine learning model to predict whether a telecommunications customer is likely to churn based on customer demographics, service subscriptions, contract details, and billing information.
-The project follows the complete data science workflow, from data preprocessing and exploratory data analysis (EDA) to model development, evaluation, and business recommendations.
+In this project, we design a machine learning model aimed at predicting the probability of churn of a telecommunications customer through various factors such as demographics of the customer, subscriptions, contracts, and billing.
+The entire process of data science will be covered, including data preprocessing and exploratory data analysis (EDA).

----

 ## Business Problem

-The objective is to identify customers who are likely to discontinue their services so that the company can implement targeted customer retention strategies.
+The main objective of this project is to identify customers who are likely to discontinue their services so that the company can implement targeted customer retention strategies.

----

 ## Dataset